-The playing squad and coaching staff were the first visitors to a space at the club's stadium set aside for tributes to the former Camp Nou coach, who passed away on Friday
+The players and coaching staff were the first visitors to an area at the club's stadium set aside for tributes.

-The club confirmed on Friday that Vilanova had passed away, with Barcelona's playing squad and coaching staff the first visitors to a space at the club's stadium set aside for tributes.
+The club confirmed Friday that Vilanova had died, with Barcelona's playing squad and coaching staff the first visitors to a space at the club's stadium set aside for tributes.

 Coach Gerardo Martino led the squad alongside sporting director Andoni Zubizarreta before president Josep Maria Bartomeu headed the club's board in paying tribute.

 "After signing the book of condolence, the whole squad moved to face a large photo of Tito Vilanova, where they dedicated a few moments of pensive silence," the club wrote on its official website.
 "It was a tough experience for many of the squad, who were visibly moved as they recalled the man who had coached many of them from his days as a youth coach, then as assistant to Pep Guardiola and finally as first team manager."

 Captain Carles Puyol said: "From here we send a lot of strength to his family and friends."

 The doors to the area at Camp Nou are now open for the general public to pay their respects.